citp/privacy-policy-historical/t/te/tec/techwayz.com.md

-> *The following text is extracted and transformed from the techwayz.com privacy policy that was archived on 2013-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131220194736id_/http%3A//techwayz.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the techwayz.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625145136id_/http%3A//techwayz.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Tech Wayz
+# Privacy Policy - TechWayz

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at pramod@techwayz.com.